shurlimann/quantitating-protein-expression-microscopy/README.md

 # quantitating-protein-expression-microscopy
- Code for carefully measuring the total amount of fluorescently tagged protein there is in a growing (bacterial) cell
+ Code used in Sun, Hurlimann, and Garner 2023 for carefully measuring the total amount of fluorescently tagged protein there is in a growing (bacterial) cell